 - Still no message?
 Send another email.
 It is important that you receive a confirmation that you are invited to come to the harbor to buy a ticket + the agreed price.

-The ferry ride costs 130 EUR per person (price 2019).
-They only accept cash payment, in EUR or Bulgarian Lev.
+We paid 130 EUR per person for a ferry ticket (price 2019).
+However, a reader informed me that the price increased to 200 EUR per person for foot passengers (November 2022).
+They only accept cash payments, in EUR or Bulgarian Lev.
 Are you bringing a bicycle?
 It will cost 15 EUR extra per bicycle.
 Bringing a dog or cat along?
 That is another 40 EUR extra.

 Day of departure: a lot of waiting